kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 ---------------
 ```

-The above steps showed how to scan (i.e., read) data from a PostgreSQL table using the `postgres` extension.

 ## Data migration from PostgreSQL tables

 One important use case of the PostgreSQL extension is to facilitate seamless data transfer from PostgreSQL to Kùzu.
-In this example, We continue using the `university` database created in the last step, but this time,
+In this example, we continue using the `university` database created in the last step, but this time,
 we copy the data and persist it to Kùzu.
-This is done with the `COPY FROM {subquery}` feature.
+This is done with the [`COPY FROM` query results feature](../import/copy-from-query-results).

 ### Create a `Person` table in Kùzu